 A Church School has a distinctive ethos because we aim to emphasise Christian values.
 We want the school always to reflect God’s love for each individual through its atmosphere of welcome, care, reassurance and service.
 We hope by doing so to show the relevance of Christianity to the children’s lives.

-Yesterday some of the children in Year 3 were admitted to Holy Communion in a service led by Reverend Meg and attended by family, friends and all of St Aidan's.
-All of the class performed a beautiful dance routine, the choir sang and our friends from other classes...read more
+Today has been a very memorable day in Year 3.
+Some of the children were admitted to their first Holy Communion in a service led by Reverend Meg and attended by family, friends and all of St. Aidan's.
+All of the class performed a beautiful dance to the song 'Christ...read more